-The Eugene and Marilyn Glick Eye Institute at IU School of Medicine is a leader among public universities in the NIH rankings due to an increase in faculty appointments, new avenues of research and the expansion of programs in basic, translational and clinical research.
-Although broad, the research portfolio of the Department of Ophthalmology focuses on the exploration and treatment of age-related macular degeneration (AMD), diabetic retinopathy, glaucoma, ocular tumors and pediatric eye diseases.
+Indiana University School of Medicine is a leader among public universities in ophthalmic research, with a portfolio that spans basic, translational and clinical research.
+In particular, the Department of Ophthalmology focuses on the exploration and treatment of age-related macular degeneration (AMD), diabetic retinopathy, glaucoma and pediatric eye diseases.

 Working with director Tim Corson, PhD, the basic and translational research division of the department consists of more than a dozen scientists, both professional and student, working on novel and innovative discoveries in vision research.

 The clinical research division, led by Kathryn Haider, MD, combines a collaborative international team of world-class vision researchers.